Ford Focus (third generation): Transmission reliability issues

 Along with the Ford Fiesta, the Focus equipped with the Ford DPS6 PowerShift transmission has received much criticism due to transmission shuddering, including several lemon law claims.
-The issue is due to the dry type clutches associated with gasoline models.
+The issue is due to the dry type clutches associated with petrol models.
 Ford's current response is to replace the clutch pack assembly (with updated parts) when shuddering exceeds 250 rpm (upon customer complaint).

 There have been at least 6 revisions of clutch packs and transmission control modules since inception.
 Newer clutch packs and transmissions are more resistant to wear and fluid contamination, as the source of many shudder issues involved an improperly installed seal which was leaking transmission fluid onto the dry clutches.
 Ford also claims there are "Changes to the clutch material for better performance across temperature ranges (new for 2016)."
 Some consumer complaints are due to the normal operating characteristics of the transmission, because the DPS6 does not contain a torque converter fluid coupling and does not behave similarly to traditional torque converter transmissions, instead sharing some characteristics found in traditional manual transmissions.

 North American market

 Like in most other non-European markets, only the 4-door sedan and 5-door hatchback are offered in the United States and Canada.
 The EPA rated fuel economy at 28 city/38 hwy MPG for the 6-speed automatic, and 26 city/ 36 hwy MPG for the 5-speed manual.
-The SFE package, which can only be added to the sedan SE trim with PowerShift automatic dual-clutch transmission, improves highway fuel economy to 40 MPG.
+The SFE package ("Super Fuel Economy"), which was only available as an add-on to the SE sedan with PowerShift automatic dual-clutch transmission, improves highway fuel economy to 40 MPG.
+The SFE used various fuel-saving aerodynamic items developed for the Focus ECOnetic such as a rear spoiler, low rolling-resistance tyres on 16-inch steel wheels with aerodynamic hubcaps and active grille shutters.
 The platform that the new Focus is based on is 25% stronger than the previous North American version.